-Robert Kraft, owner of NFL champion Patriots, charged in prostitution sting
+Robert Kraft, owner of NFL's Patriots, charged with soliciting prostitution

 The team is now worth nearly $4 billion, thanks in large part to its extraordinary success on the field under the leadership of quarterback Tom Brady and head coach Bill Belichick.

-Reporting by Joseph Ax in New York; additional reporting by Letitia Stein in Tampa, Florida and Jonathan Allen and Peter Szekely in New York; editing by Grant McCool
+Reporting by Letitia Stein in Tampa, Florida and Jonathan Allen, Gina Cherelus and Peter Szekely in New York; writing by Joseph Ax in New York; editing by Frank McGurty and Grant McCool